JimMarshall35/Microcontroller_Tetris/README.md

 Plays the tetris music by using a timer interrupt to automatically toggle a pin generating a square wave with no involvement from the CPU, and another timer interrupt with an ISR and a longer period between interrupts to sequence the notes that make up the tune

 Saves high score to flash with wear leveling, filling up the final 2kb page with high scores and only erasing the page and carrying the high scores over when the page is full (it does this sub-optimally, saving the entire block of six high scores each time when it could only save the latest one, to be revisited)

+Future work
+-Hardware
+  - build a new one with:
+    - dpad
+    - battery
+    - enclosure
+    - custom pcb, not dev board and prototype board
+- software
+  - improve wear levelling as described above
+  - sdd more music, make a converter for midi files (probably a python script)
+  - add fancier graphics
+  - minimise screen re-drawing in a few places
+- hardware and software
+  - change to use a d pad